bruvellu/cephalic-furrow/3-text/furrow.md

 The formation of the cephalic furrow is one of the earliest events in *Drosophila* gastrulation.
 It first appears as a lateral indentation which quickly invaginates and forms a deep epithelial fold at the boundary between head (procephalon) and trunk (germ band) [@Hartenstein1985-zs; @Foe1989-cw; @Spencer2015-td].
-Similar to other embryonic invaginations, the formation of the cephalic furrow is under strict genetic control and follows a stereotypic morphogenetic program.
+Similar to other embryonic invaginations, the formation of the cephalic furrow is under strict genetic control and follows a stereotypic morphogenetic sequence of events.
 The site of invagination is determined by the zygotic expression of two transcription factors, *buttonhead* (*btd*) and *even skipped* (*eve*), whose domains overlap at the head--trunk boundary by a narrow row of blastoderm cells [@Vincent1997-fa].
 These so-called initiator cells shorten along the apical--basal axis by activating lateral myosin contractility and drive the infolding of the tissue [@Eritano2020-mi].
 The position of the cephalic furrow is specified with remarkable accuracy [@Liu2013-lc].